Limit Order Books: Modelling LOBs

-Many of the assumptions made by the \textcite{Daniels:2002, Smith:2003} model in order to maintain analytical tractability result in a poor resemblance to some aspects of real limit order markets.
-For example, in the limit $\delta p \rightarrow 0$, the only possible number of limit orders that can reside at a given price $p$ is 0 or 1.
-This is because the relative price of an incoming limit order is chosen from the continuous uniform distribution, and therefore the probability of an incoming limit order having exactly the same price as an active order is infinitesimal.
-This destroyed the notion of limit orders ``queueing up'', and thus removed what is a primary consideration for market participants: when to submit an order at the back of an existing priority queue versus when to start a new queue at a worse price \cite{Parlour:2008}.
-Additionally, by assuming that all the Poisson processes were independent of each other, the conditional structure of arrival rates known to exist in empirical data was discarded.
-But despite these simplifications, the model performed well when tested against some aspects of empirical data \cite{Farmer:2005}.
-Predictions of the mean spread $\hat{s}$ and a measure of price diffusion $d$\footnote{\textcite{Farmer:2005} studied price diffusion by calculating the variance $v_\tau$ of the set $\left\{(m(t_i+\tau) - m(t_i)) \ | \ i=1,\ldots,n\right\}$ for various values of $\tau$, where $\left\{t_i \ | \ i=1,\ldots,n\right\}$ was the set of times at which the mid-price changed.
-They then performed a least-squares regression to estimate $d$ in the expression $v_{\tau}=d\tau$.} were made for 11 stocks from the LSE by calibrating the model's parameters using historical data.
-The empirical mean spread and price diffusion were then calculated directly from the data and compared these to the model's predictions using an ordinary least-squares regression.
-In particular, a straight line was fitted to the relationship where $Z_{\text{emp}}(i)$ and $Z_{\text{mod}}(i)$ were the mean empirical and model output values of statistic $Z$ for stock $i$, for $i=1,\ldots,11$.
-Under this set-up, $z=1$, $c=0$ would correspond to a perfect fit of the model to the data.
-For the mean spread, the ordinary least-squares estimates of the parameters were $z=0.99\pm0.10$ and $c=0.06\pm0.26$ and for the price diffusion, the ordinary least-squares estimates of the parameters were $z=1.33\pm0.10$ and $c=0.06\pm0.26$.
-Bootstrap resampling was used to estimate the standard errors, as serial correlations within the data invalidated the assumptions required to make such estimation under ordinary least-squares regression.
-The model was also found to predict different price diffusions over different timescales, in agreement with empirical data.
-However, the distribution of price returns predicted by the model was thin-tailed on all timescales, thus poorly fitting empirical data.
+Many of the assumptions made by \citet{Daniels:2003} and \citet{Smith:2003} to maintain analytical tractability provide poor resemblance to some aspects of real LOBs.
+For example, in the limit $\pi \rightarrow 0$, the only possible numbers of limit orders that can reside at a given price $p$ are 0 and 1.
+This destroys the notion of limit orders queueing up at given prices and thereby removes a primary consideration for traders: when to submit an order at the back of an existing priority queue versus when to start a new queue at a worse price (see Section \ref{resolutionparameters}).
+Despite its simplifications, \citet{Farmer:2005} reported that the model performed well when tested against some aspects of empirical data.
+In particular, they made predictions of the mean spread and a measure of price diffusion\footnote{\citet{Farmer:2005} studied price diffusion by calculating the variance $v_\tau$ of the set $\left\{(m(t_i+\tau) - m(t_i)) \ | \ i=1,\ldots,n\right\}$ for various values of $\tau$, where $\left\{t_i \ | \ i=1,\ldots,n\right\}$ is the set of times at which the mid-price changed.
+They then performed an ordinary least-squares regression to estimate $d$ in the expression $v_{\tau}=d\tau$.} for 11 stocks traded on the LSE by calibrating the model's parameters using historical data and then compared these predictions to the real data using an ordinary least-squares regression: where $Z_{\text{emp}}(i)$ and $Z_{\text{mod}}(i)$ are the mean empirical and model output values of statistic $Z$ for stock $i$.
+Using this setup, $z=1$ and $c=0$ correspond to a perfect fit of the model to the data.
+For the mean spread, the ordinary least-squares estimates of the parameters were $z \approx 0.99\pm0.10$ and $c \approx 0.06\pm0.26$.
+For the price diffusion, the ordinary least-squares estimates of the parameters were $z=1.33\pm0.10$ and $c=0.06\pm0.26$. \citet{Farmer:2005} used bootstrap resampling to estimate the standard errors of the regression coefficients, because serial correlations within the data invalidate the assumptions required to use the standard estimators (see Section \ref{longrange}).
+However, the distribution of mid-price returns did not display heavy tails, and \citet{Toth:2011anomalous} reported that time series of logarithmic mid-price returns generated by the model had a Hurst exponent $H < \frac{1}{2}$ when the model's parameters were chosen to mimic realistic market conditions.
+Both of these facts are contrary to findings in empirical data (see Section \ref{stylizedfacts}).